toddmedema/electrify/README.md

 ### Release checklist

-To release, you'll need to install and authenticate the `aws cli`.
+To release, you'll need to install and authenticate the `aws cli` https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 Before deploying to production, run `./deploy.sh` and have it deploy to beta.
 Then check that:

-- basic functionality works (app loads, game starts, music plays)
+- basic functionality works (app loads, game starts, music plays, you can log in and view high scores)

 Once functionality is verified, you can deploy prod with the same script.